Navid200/xDrip/docs/Nightscout/HerokuGone.md

 ![](./images/Atlas_pass.png)
 If you don't remember the password or if your password contains special characters, click on Edit Password and change the password.
 Take note because you will need it later.

-With the username, database name and password (excluding psecial characters) in hand, you can log out of Atlas.
+With the username, database name and password (excluding special characters) in hand, you can log out of Atlas.

+Open a [terminal](./Terminal.md).
+Exit the menu.
+Enter the following into the terminal replacing .

+mongodump --forceTableScan --uri mongodb+srv://heroku_61rpvdf1:Novemb3r102022@cluster-61rpvdf1.csbuy.mongodb.net/heroku_61rpvdf1

 Your data is on Atlas, not on Heroku.
 Fortunately, you can still get it.

 Steps for importing your data from Atlas will be added here shortly.